-If you came from a dysfunctional home and there are lots of different types of dysfunctional homes, you may have been cast in the role of parent for your mother or father.
+If you came from a dysfunctional home, and there are lots of different types of dysfunctional homes, you may have been cast in the role of parent for your mother or father.
 They played the child role; you tried to be the responsible adult.
-You made their food, cleaned the house and may have cared for your siblings.
+You made their food, cleaned the house, and may have cared for your siblings.
 You may have had to call their bosses or make excuses for them when they were not able to function as an adult.

 We often see this in families where a parent is an alcoholic or an addict.
-They are so debilitated much of the time that a child steps in and takes care of the parent and fills the parents other roles also.
-This parentified child becomes so use to being the responsible, caregiving one, that they all too often end up in dysfunctional relationships hooked up with an immature adult that needs a caregiver rather than a partner.
+They are so debilitated much of the time that a child steps in and takes care of the parent and fills the parent’s other roles also.
+This parentified child becomes so used to being the responsible, caregiving one, that they all too often end up in dysfunctional relationships hooked up with an immature adult that needs a caregiver rather than a partner.

 The little girl who goes to school, say in the third grade, but then goes home to fix dinner for her younger siblings, is acting like a parentified child.
 She may have to do the laundry or even feed and change the baby.
 She becomes the parent for her siblings.
 What happens to this child when they grow up?

 One result of being too mature too soon is the unresolved need to be a child and play.
 These Parentified children are quick to jump into sexual relationships.
-They go straight from being a child-mother to their brothers, sisters and parent, to being a partner and mother or father themselves.
+They go straight from being a child-mother to their brothers, sisters, and parent, to being a partner and mother or father themselves.
 There is never a time to get their needs met.

-These Parentified children are at high risk to abuse substance themselves to cope with the too early assumed responsibilities of being a parent.
+These Parentified children are at high risk to abuse substances themselves to cope with the too early assumed responsibilities of being a parent.
 They are also at risk at some point in their life to veer off and go through a period of irresponsible behavior, trying to learn to play and have fun.
-What they may not have learned is how to have fun without indulging in drugs, alcohol or other risky behavior.
+What they may not have learned is how to have fun without indulging in drugs, alcohol, or other risky behavior.